James Stanford: Smallworks Gallery + Smallworks Press

 In 1998, Stanford co-created Las Vegas-based Smallworks Gallery.

 In 2006, Stanford founded Smallworks Press, a publishing house specializing in arts and culture publications.
-In 2018, Smallworks Press obtained international distribution through Midpoint (North America), and later IPG (Independent Publishers Group).
+In 2018, Smallworks Press, with the help of editor William Shea obtained international distribution through Midpoint (North America), and later IPG (Independent Publishers Group).

 Smallworks Press has received critical acclaim for its publications.
 The Guardian, Evening Standard, Juxtapoz magazine, and The Spectator, amongst others, featured one of the publications: Motel Vegas by Fred Sigman.
 Motel Vegas received a bronze IPPY award for architecture in 2020.
 In 2019, Elephant Magazine claimed that Compass of the Ephemeral: Aerial Photography of Black Rock City through the Lens of Will Roger shows "What Burning Man really looks like".
 Will Roger's book was also featured on Artnet, as well as their podcast, The Art Angle with Andrew Goldstein.
 Street Art Las Vegas by William Shea and Patrick Lai has received tremendous praise and interactive experiences in downtown Las Vegas.

-Shimmering Zen and Indra's Jewels Series
+Shimmering Zen and Indra's Jewels series

 Stanford's Indra's Jewels series has been exhibited widely and received critical praise.
 Based on the principals of Zen Buddhism, the series uses digital and traditional techniques to realize historic Las Vegas signage and neon as complicated mandala patterns.

 In 2016, Los Angeles art critic and curator Mat Gleason reviewed Stanford's Indra's Jewels and related work in The Huffington Post, stating, "It is in the eternal nature of the multiple reflection that this artist has delivered the ultimate rendering of the Vegas experience without resorting to dated design motifs."

 In 2017, Stanford exhibited the Indra's Jewels series during his Shimmering Zen exhibition at Asian Art in London 2017, His accompanying book entitled Shimmering Zen was released at The London Library and is part of the library's permanent collection.
-A book review by Juxtapoz Magazine's Editor-In-Chief Evan Pricco states, "Stanford's modern take on the mandala creates a stream of dreamlike experiences, abstract but with tiny details that begin to look like familiar sites in every day life."
+A book review by Juxtapoz Magazine's editor-in-chief Evan Pricco states, "Stanford's modern take on the mandala creates a stream of dreamlike experiences, abstract but with tiny details that begin to look like familiar sites in every day life."

 In 2018, Stanford was recognized as a late-career artist for his photo-montage work and as a contributor to many art publications.
 The Shimmering Zen exhibition traveled to The Studio, Sahara West Library and the North American book launch was held at The Neon Museum in October 2018.

 In 2019, Stanford was featured in a pop-up exhibition at the Quivx Building in the Las Vegas Arts District, which showcased two rotating illuminated backlit lenticulars visible from street levels at all hours of the day.